 - 600g of sirloin/porterhouse steaks

 - Put the kūmara in a pan of salted water.
-Bring to a boil, lower the heat to a simmer and cook for 20 minutes or until the kumara is tender.
-Drain well and mash.
+Bring to a boil, lower the heat to a simmer and cook for 20 minutes or until the kūmara is tender.
+Drain well, season with salt and pepper and mash.
 Keep covered until required.

 - For the salsa verde, chop the anchovies and capers finely and put into a small bowl with the crushed garlic.
 Finely chop the parsley, add to the bowl along with the lemon zest and juice.
 Add 3 tablespoons of olive oil.

 - Rub the remaining oil over the steaks and season with salt.
 Heat a frying pan over high heat and cook the steaks for 3 minutes each side for medium rare (or adjust time according to how well-cooked you like the steaks).
 Remove from the pan and set aside to rest in a warm place for 5 minutes before slicing.

 - Serve the steak with the mash and spoon over the salsa verde.

 For a salsa verde with a little more kick try adding dried chilli flakes to the mix.